Nonlocal Reconfigurable Intelligent Surfaces for Wireless Communication: Modeling and Physical Layer Aspects: Reflective RIS vs. Redirective RIS

 where $G_c$ is the isotropic channel gain, $P_T$ is the transmit power, and $M_B$ is the RedRIS beamforming gain for the fronthaul link.
 Using the high SNR approximation to optimize the spectral efficiency with respect to the access antenna gain $M_A$, we get the following approximation for the optimal gain of the access link:

 revealing an exponential scaling in terms of slot size $N_s$.

 Consider now the case of reflective RIS configuration with the same number of antennas for fronthaul and access, i.e., $M_A=M_B$.
-Assuming that the control overhead scales linearly with the number of antennas \cite{Zappone_2020}, it follows that the sum rate is given by
+Assuming that the control overhead scales linearly with the number of antennas \cite{Zappone_2020}\footnote{Codebook-based control with logarithmic overhead scaling is generally not trivial in the case that the reflective RIS is shared by multiple users unless the RIS is subdivided into subarrays with substantial gain losses.}, it follows that the sum rate is given by

 with the following asymptotic optimum access beamforming gain at high SNR

 in which $W(\cdot)$ is the Lambert function.
 Clearly, the reflective RIS yields a poor sublinear scaling in terms of slot length.